Wedding Bar Options

 Why couples love it:

-• Creates a seamless guest experience
+• Creates a smooth, uninterrupted guest experience

-• No awkward payment moments
+• No awkward moments of payment requests

-• Keeps the energy high
+• Helps keep the energy high and the celebration going

 • Feels generous and celebratory